a-kramer/RPN-derivative/examples/README.md

 ## Jacobian Files

-The [ode.sh](ode.sh) script writes the columns of the Jacobina matrix into files named `Jac_%i.txt` where the placeholder `%i` corresponds to the column number.
+The [ode.sh](ode.sh) script writes the columns of the Jacobian matrix into files named `Jac_%i.txt` where the placeholder `%i` corresponds to the column number.